-An "Origin Story," is a made-up story that explains why something is the way it is.
-For example, an origin story may explain why a tiger has stripes or why a snake has no legs.
+An "Origin Story" is a made-up story that explains why something is the way it is (why a tiger has stripes or why a snake has no legs, for example).
 Think about something that interests you.
-Explore your imagination.
-Decide on your object and think about its origin.
+Explore your imagination- think about its origin.

-Using a combination of drawing and writing, create your own story about why something is the way it is.
+Using a combination of drawing, and writing, come up with your own story about why something is the way it is.

-Share it with a friend or perform it for a family member.
+Share it with a friend or act it out for a family member.